YixuanZha/deltabot/README.md

 ### What can it do?

-- BLAH
+- 360 Degree 2D LiDAR Scans
-- BLAH
+- Precise Servo Movement
-- BLAH
+- 1080p Video Capture
-- BLAH
+- Can be configured for Line Following, SLAM, Obstacle Detection, and more!

 ## How to get started
 - For the list of components used refer to [List.md](List.md).